IBM/secure-and-personalize-your-app-using-appid/README.md

     ## Get your application URL
     $ ibmcloud cf apps

-There are two API endpoints at this application url.

-- Generic News: <application url>/generic-news
-- Personalized News: <application url>/personalized-news

-Make a note of this application URL and the end points.
-These are needed in below steps.
+Make a note of this News API Service URL.
+This will be used in later steps.

    #### 3.1.2 Deploy user management service